 You can think of a Roth IRA as the opposite of a traditional IRA in terms of taxation.
 Your contributions to a Roth IRA are made on an after-tax basis, so there's no current tax benefit to you when you make a contribution.
 You don't get to claim a deduction for your contributions.

 You'll benefit on the other end, however, because qualified distributions from a Roth IRA are 100% tax-free.
 This typically benefits those who expect to be in a higher tax bracket upon retirement.

 Contribution limits to a Roth IRA are the same as they are for a traditional IRA: $6,000, or $7,000 if you're age 50 or older.

-Additionally, Roth IRAs do not require that you take required distributions upon reaching age 70½.
+Roth IRAs don't require that you take required distributions upon reaching age 72, either.
 This can be increasingly important as people are living and working longer.
-Also keep in mind that there are income limitations that may prohibit higher income individuals to participate in a Roth.
-These income limits are slated to be lifted in the year 2010.

 Ask Yourself These Questions

 Here are some questions that you may want to ask yourself or discuss with your financial advisor as you weigh the pros and cons of the traditional and Roth IRA.

 - Do you expect your income to increase or decrease in retirement?